char-WU/UOA-stats220/README.md

 ## Projects overview
 The uploaded projects mainly consists of mardown files, each representing a project.
 1. Project 1: MEME Creation
-   * project1_report.html
+   * index.html
      _Using R package Magick to create a meme and add animation._
 2. Project 2: Google Survey
    * In progress

-_Note: Project files and details can be found within the corresponding project folders._
+_Note: HTML files and details can be found under the main branch._

 ## Contact information
 For any questions, feel free to reach out: